2013 Challenge Results & Winners

 Looking for inspiration or motivation to get out of the car and find a better way to get around?
 The 100 Mile Challenge is an active transportation program that provides an opportunity for all of us to rethink how we get around, especially trips within two miles of home.
 Just leave your car at home; walk, bike, bus, or use another car-free option to get there; log your trips; and qualify for prizes.

 Having trouble signing up or using the trip tracking web site?
 Check out the videos linked at the bottom of this page for tips on common registration and trip logging questions, including: Video 1 - How to Register for the 100 Mile Challenge; and Video 2 - How to Log Trips and Use the Drive Less Connect Website.

 Participants who log active transportation trips as part of the 100 Mile Challenge may be eligible to win prizes, or incentives, each month during the Challenge and one of two year-end grand prizes.
 All car-free trips to, from, and within Lake Oswego count; simply travel and log the specified number of miles and you are entered to win.

-New for 2013 is a chance to win one of three prizes monthly prizes, plus a chance to win one of two grand prizes at the close of the Challenge.
+New for 2013 was a chance to win one of three monthly prizes, plus a chance to win one of two grand prizes at the close of the Challenge.
 Each month three incentives valued at approximately $25 will be awarded (chosen randomly from qualified participants), as follows:

 - One for a person that has walked 25 miles during that month, and